Air Conditioner Replacement in Jeannette, PA

 • Indoor comfort performance, including humidity control and mechanical limitations.

-Key steps typically include:
+Key evaluation steps include:

-1. Reviewing age and maintenance/repair records.
+• Reviewing system age and maintenance/repair records.

-2. Inspecting refrigerant charge, compressor, coils, and electrical components.
+• Inspecting refrigerant charge, compressor, coils, and electrical components.

-5. Estimating future operating costs and payback from higher-efficiency equipment.
+• Estimating future operating costs and payback from higher-efficiency equipment.

-Sizing and selecting the right system
+Sizing and Selecting the Right System

 • Square footage and layout of your home.